sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <h3>📖 Definition:</h3>
-Does the video end with the camera positioned at water level, where the waterline is clearly visible?
+Does the video end with the camera near water level, showing the waterline clearly and not from an aerial view?

 <details>
 <summary><h4> Question (Definition)</h4></summary>